aigamstat/aigamstat.github.io/jsm2020/index.md

 The business meeting of the AIG will be held on the afternoon of Aug 3 via Zoom.
 Connection information and an agenda will be forthcoming.

 We will use an [Astrostatistics Interest Group Slack channel](https://astrostatisti-dzq6013.slack.com/archives/C011GJMLLET) to ease communication between the audience and the speakers at the various sessions.
-Please sign in via this [invite link.](https://join.slack.com/t/astrostatisti-dzq6013/shared_invite/zt-fm8wb785-YrgoGjsJclLiNSF_Ljjqog)
+In order to be added to this channel, please contact one of the office bearers or write to [aigamstat @ gmail.](mailto:aigamstat@gmail.com?Subject=Slack)

 #### | [Top](#astrostatistics-sessions-at-jsm-2020) |